HChoiLab/SpikeCoding/README.md

 # SpikeCoding

-This code reproduces the figures from the paper "Cell-type specific lateral inhibition distinctly transforms perceptual and corresponding neural sensitivity" by ... (paper details).
+This code reproduces the figures from the paper "Insert title here" by Zach Mobille, Usama Bin Sikandar, Simon Sponberg, and Hannah Choi (paper details).

 ## Required Installations
 create the necessary conda environment with the command